Family business – the next generation

 “With Kate joining the business I was looking ahead.
 I wasn’t thinking of retiring at the time and I didn’t want to sell the business, even though financially that would have been of enormous material benefit to me.
 I knew that if Kate was to take it on, she wouldn’t just want to continue to do it my way and that wouldn’t be easy for me.
 But I’m good at imagining myself in other people’s situations, and that has helped me come to terms with it.
 My role is to be here for Kate if she needs to talk to me.”

-Interview with Victoria Brocklesby, chief operating officer at Origin
+Interview with Victoria Brocklesby, Chief Operating Officer at Origin

 Why trust has to be a key characteristic